Interested in being a speaker at the 2019 IBWSS?

 As a 20-year-old college student from Lexington, Kentucky, I am a victim of Boating Under the Influence, and have refused to ever be labeled a victim.
 I am a student, a communications intern, a traumatic amputee, a professional photographer, a Mother’s Against Drunk Driving representative, and an activist.
 Since my crash nearly seven years ago, I have made it my mission to make sure that what happened to me never happens to anyone else.
 In 2015, I was named MADD’s youth activist of the year for my work in legislation.
 I have represented one law in the state of Kentucky, and am now working to revamp it, and will hopefully soon be working on another.
 I have traveled to speak at high schools, churches, colleges, conferences in Kentucky, Washington, D.C., and elsewhere.
 I have participated in panel discussions regarding drinking and driving and underage drinking.
 I also mentor new amputees and some other victims of severe trauma across the state of Kentucky.

-On any given day, Yvonne’s colleagues and clients might refer to her as a creative marketer, a digital native, a pitch-perfect content developer, a public relations leader, even our strongest ally and advocate.
-This drive to constantly expand her expertise to provide what’s needed and what’s next is what makes Yvonne a savvy communicator and an asset to Werth and its clients.
-With more than a decade of agency and marketing experience informing her strategic thinking and implementation, she leans into her diverse set of skills to make a tangible difference in how client deliverables are developed, conveyed and received.
-Yvonne not only exceeds client expectations with her work, but also garners recognition as an award-winning practitioner from the likes of the Academy of Interactive & Visual Arts’ Communicator Awards, Hermes Awards, PR Daily Nonprofit Awards, and PRSA’s Bronze Anvil, to name a few.
+With more than a decade of agency and marketing experience informing her strategic thinking and implementation, she leans into her diverse set of skills to make a tangible difference in how programs are developed, conveyed and received.
+Her work has received recognition as an award-winning practitioner from the likes of the Academy of Interactive & Visual Arts’ Communicator Awards, Hermes Awards, PR Daily Nonprofit Awards, and PRSA’s Bronze Anvil, to name a few.

 From south Louisiana to western North Carolina to Virginia, Chris has been affiliated with paddlesports in a variety of ways.